Sage-Bionetworks-IT/lambda-send-budget-alert/README.md

 # lambda-send-budget-alert
-A Lambda that listens to an SNS topic and forwards notifications to Synapse users by email
+A Lambda that listens to an SNS topic and forwards notifications to Synapse users by email.
+This works in conjunction with https://github.com/Sage-Bionetworks-IT/lambda-budgets, which generates alerts and sends them to SNS.
+Since AWS Budgets cannot email Synapse users, it instead publishes the notifications to SNS, after which this lambda converts them to email notifications.

 ### Contributions
 Contributions are welcome.